Ss Peter and Paul Church, Eye: Present day

 The Rector is the Rev'd Dr Guy Sumpter who serves the parish as a priest of “The Society” under the patronage of St Wilfrid and St Hilda.
-An objective of "The Society" is to promote and maintain catholic teaching and practice within the Church of England.
+An objective of "The Society" is to promote and maintain catholic teaching and practice within the Church of England.Fr Guy will retire on 2nd November 2026.

 "For the last 150 years or so Eye Church has embraced and upheld the Anglo-catholic tradition of the Church of England in worship, in teaching and in belief and worship."

+Ss Peter & Paul is a member of Forward in Faith (FiF), an organisation operating in the Church of England and the Scottish Episcopal Church.
+FiF represents a traditionalist strand of Anglo-Catholicism and is characterised by its opposition to the ordination of women to the priesthood and episcopate.
+It also takes a traditionalist line on other matters of doctrine.
+The Church is under the Alternative Episcopal Oversight of the Bishop of Richborough.